A Robot Web for Distributed Many-Device Localisation

 Joining Robot Web

-Outlier Measurements and Robust Factors
+Outlier Measurements

 With landmarks